 There's a funny thing about taxes.
-When you're an employee with a relatively simple financial life, you usually have too much withheld and so you file about the first of February in order to get your refund ASAP.
-The self-employed generally end up filing much closer to April 15th.
+When you're an employee with a relatively simple financial life, you usually have too much withheld and so you file about the first of February to get your refund ASAP.
+The self-employed generally end up filing much closer to April 15.
 As you become a self-employed investor with a complicated financial life, you can't even do that anymore.
-My financial life has finally caught up to me such that I cannot get my tax return completed by April 15th and will have to file for an extension for the first time ever.
+A few years ago, my financial life finally caught up to me so that I couldn't get my tax return completed by April 15, and I had to file for an extension for the first time.

 What happened that caused me to have to do this?
-It's the usual issue–partnerships not sending me a K-1 before April 15th.
-Although partnerships and S Corporations are required to file their taxes by March 1st, they can file an extension themselves and put off filing their tax return until September 15th.
-C Corporations, like individual taxpayers, don't actually have to file until April 15th (and can extend until October 15th.)
-So if you get a dozen or more K-1s as I do, the chance of NONE of them filing for an extension is pretty low.
-And if just one of them does it, well, you're going to have to do it too.
+It's the usual issue—partnerships not sending me a K-1 before April 15.
+Although partnerships and S Corporations are required to file their taxes by March 1, they can file an extension themselves and can put off filing their tax return until September 15.
+C Corporations, like individual taxpayers, don't actually have to file until April 15 (and can extend until October 15).
+If you get a dozen or more K-1s as I do, the chance of NONE of them filing for an extension is pretty low.
+And if just one of them does it, well, you're going to have to do it, too.

 Taxes, Penalties, and Interest Still Apply

 Bear in mind that filing for a tax extension does not relieve you of the burden of paying the taxes due.
-Those are still due April 15th (or earlier if you didn't stay in the safe harbor.)
-If you fail to pay them, you will pay interest in addition to the taxes due, and possibly even a penalty.
-So how can you know how much to pay if you can't even complete the return?
-Well, the IRS expects you to guess.
-I mean estimate.
+Those are still due April 15 (or earlier if you didn't stay in the safe harbor).
+If you fail to pay them, you will pay interest in addition to the taxes due and possibly even a penalty.
+How can you know how much to pay if you can't even complete the return?
+The IRS expects you to guess.
+I mean, estimate.
 The IRS Form 4868 Instructions say this about it:

-The late payment penalty is usually ½ of 1% of any tax (other than estimated tax) not paid by the regular due date of your return, which is April 15, 2019, for calendar year filers (April 17, 2019, if you live in Maine or Massachusetts).
+The late payment penalty is usually ½ of 1% of any tax (other than estimated tax) not paid by the regular due date of your return, which is April 18, 2023.
 It’s charged for each month or part of a month the tax is unpaid.
 The maximum penalty is 25%.
 The late payment penalty won’t be charged if you can show reasonable cause for not paying on time.

 You’re considered to have reasonable cause for the period covered by this automatic extension if both of the following requirements have been met.

-So basically, you have to file Form 4868 and pay any tax due by April 15th.
+Basically, you have to file Form 4868 and pay any tax due by April 15 (or, in the case of 2022 taxes, by April 18, 2023).
 If you underpay, you WILL owe interest on the money.
-If you underpay by a lot, you will also owe a penalty of up to 3% (0.5% x 6 months).
+If you underpay by a lot, you will also owe a penalty of up to 3% (0.5% x six months).
 What is the IRS interest rate?
-It is the federal short term rate plus 3%, currently a total of 6%.
+It is the federal short-term rate plus 3%, currently a total of 7%.

 Of course, those penalties pale in comparison to the failure to file penalty, which increases the penalty from 0.5% a month to 5% a month.
 Yes, that's right.
-5% a month, and with a minimum of the smaller of $135 or 100% of the unpaid tax.
-So whatever you do, make sure you either file a tax return or file an extension, whether you can pay the taxes or not.
+Five percent a month, and with a minimum of the smaller of $135 or 100% of the unpaid tax.
+Whatever you do, make sure you either file a tax return or file an extension, whether you can pay the taxes or not.

 IRS Form 4868

-So how big of a deal is this form?
-Well, let's take a look.
+How big of a deal is this form?
+Let's take a look.

 Of course, if you're going to file an extension on your federal returns, you can't very well file your state returns, can you?
-So you will need to file an extension for each of those.
-In my case, I have to file returns in Utah, Minnesota (thanks Physician on FIRE), and California (thanks Passive Income MD).
+You will also need to file an extension for each of those.
+The first time I had to file that extension in 2019, I had to file returns in Utah, Minnesota, and California.
+Here's what I learned about those particular states.

 Utah State Tax Extension